jdolny/Docs/docs/installation/server-installation.md

 ## Configure Theopenem

-!> "Each step below must be completed and in this order unless "optional" is specified next to it.
+!> Each step below must be completed and in this order unless "optional" is specified next to it.

 The Toems-UI has built-in help for most of the pages.
 If you need additional clarification on something on one of the pages, click the Orange Info Button in the top right corner.
 [![](https://theopenem.com/wp-content/uploads/2018/11/orangeI.jpg)](https://theopenem.com/wp-content/uploads/2018/11/orangeI.jpg)